-We do this procedure in the hospital at Midlands, Bergan, Mercy, Immanuel and Lakeside and you’ll receive specific instructions on where to show up and what time to be there.
+We do this procedure in the hospital at CUMC - Bergan Mercy, Midlands, Mercy, Immanuel and Lakeside.
+You’ll receive specific instructions on where to show up and what time to be there.

 What are the risks of the procedure?

 The risk of bleeding and bruising accompanies any invasive procedure.
 The risk of infection of the pacemaker site is about 1-4% nationally.
 Because the vein we use to gain access to the heart lies very near the lung there is the possibility of puncturing and collapsing the lung, necessitating the placement of a chest tube.
-Leads have been known to perforate the muscle in the heart and cause potentially life-threatening bleeding around the heart.
+There is a small risk of leads perforating the muscle in the heart and causing potentially life-threatening bleeding around the heart.